kenjones007/ESP32-e-Paper-Weather-Display/README.md

 - Changed Battery-Display when no battery used
 - Moved some Status-Infos to better suitable places
 - Stronger lines in Weather Symbols and Wind graphics
+- Fixed the positioning of weekday labels to be moved pixelperfect
+- Added vertical lines in all historys to get a better differntiation between days

 Additional Stuff:
 - 3D Case